HongruiTang/RePaint-reimplementation/README.md

 ## Results/Insights

-- Present your re-implementation results as a comparison to the original paper's findings.
-- Describes "what can someone expect as the end-result of using your GitHub repo?"

 We achieved results comparable to those of the original paper on the CelebA-HQ dataset.
-In this section, we present our results and compare them to the original paper.A
+In this section, we present our results and compare them to the original paper.

 ### Visual Results